World Wonder Ring Stardom: CMLL

-Other promoted
+Other accomplishments

 Grand slam champions

-In Stardom, the Grand Slam consists of all the available titles promoted by the company except the Future of Stardom Championship.
-They are the World of Stardom Championship, the Wonder of Stardom Championship, the Goddess of Stardom Championship, the Artist of Stardom Championship, the High Speed Championship and the SWA World Championship.
-The notion of "grand slam" has officially started being mentioned on May 5, 2022, when Mayu Iwatani became the second wrestler in the company to achieve the feature after Io Shirai.
+In Stardom, the Grand Slam consists of all the available titles promoted by the company except the developmental and shared championships.
+They are the World of Stardom Championship, the Wonder of Stardom Championship, the Goddesses of Stardom Championship, the Artist of Stardom Championship, and the High Speed Championship.
+The SWA World Championship was a part of this lineup, but became deactivated in 2022.
+The notion of "grand slam" officially started being mentioned on May 5, 2022, when Mayu Iwatani became the second wrestler in the company to achieve the feature after Io Shirai.